nodejs/node/doc/api/tls.md

 Consult [OpenSSL cipher list format documentation][] for details on the format.

-**Note:** The default cipher suite included within Node.js has been carefully selected to reflect current security best practices and risk mitigation.
+*Note*: The default cipher suite included within Node.js has been carefully selected to reflect current security best practices and risk mitigation.
 Changing the default cipher suite can have a significant impact on the security of an application.
 The `--tls-cipher-list` switch and `ciphers` option should by